maxxiimo/coding-design/appendices.md

     > Awwwards are the awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.

+1. [Design Meltdown][]

+    > In this reincarnation of DMD I seek two main goals.
+First, to get back to the roots of DMD and publish epic amounts of beautiful work.
+Second, to embrace the user via a user-centered design methodology that packs the most value as possible into the site.

 2. [Favourite Website Awards (FWA)][FWA]

     >  FWA stands for Favourite Website Awards, an industry recognised internet award program and inspirational portal, established in May 2000.

+4. [Line25][]

+    > Line25 Sites of the Week is a weekly roundup of the most outstanding website designs that I stumble across during my every day browsing.

 3. [One Page Love][]

     > One Page Love showcases the best one page website designs on the internet.

-4. [Line25][]

-    > Line25 Sites of the Week is a weekly roundup of the most outstanding website designs that I stumble across during my every day browsing.
+3. [One Page Mania][]

+    > One Page Mania is a review showcase of only the best One Page Websites from around the web.

+6.  [siteInspire][]

+    > siteInspire is showcase and CSS gallery featuring the best web design today.

+5. [The Inspiration Stream][]

+    > A meticulously curated place of response, a wellspring of INSPIRATION

 5. [Pattern Tap][]

     > ...It's a living classroom, where designers learn what is working well on the Web and why.

-6.  [siteInspire][]

-    > siteInspire is showcase and CSS gallery featuring the best web design today.

 7. [UI Patterns][]